-The public, consumers, customers, workers, regulators, shareholders, and others need reliable information to make choices about AI systems.
-To justify public trust in, and reduce potential harms from, AI systems, it will be important to develop "accountability inputs" including better information about AI systems as well as independent evaluations of their performance, limitations, and governance.
-AI actors should be held accountable for claims they make about AI systems and for meeting established thresholds for trustworthy AI.
+The public, consumers, customers, workers, regulators, guidelines for what an audit covers and how it is conductshareholders, and others need reliable information to make choices about AI systems.
+To justify public trust in, and reduce potential harms from, AI systems, it will be important to develop "accountability inputs" includ- and audit methodologies, as well as mechanisms for ing better information about AI systems as well as independent evaluations of their performance, limitations, methodologies. and governance.
+Al actors should be held accountable for claims they make about AI systems and for meeting established thresholds for trustworthy AI.
 Government should advance the AI accountability ecosystem by encouraging, supporting, and/or compelling these inputs.
 Doing this work is a natural follow-on to the AI EO, which establishes a comprehensive set of actions on AI governance; the White House Blueprint for an AI Bill of Rights, which identified the properties that should be expected from algorithmic systems; and NIST's AI RMF, which recommended a set of approaches to AI risk management.
 To advance AI accountability policies and practices, we recommend guidance, support, and the development of regulatory requirements.